superseriousbusiness/gotosocial/README.md

 GoToSocial doesn't apply a one-size-fits-all approach to federation.
 Who your server federates with should be up to you.

 - 'Normal' federation; discover new servers.
-- Allowlist-only federation; choose which servers you talk to.
+- *Allow list*-only federation; choose which servers you talk to.
 - Zero federation; keep your server private.

 ### OIDC integration

-GoToSocial supports [OpenID Connect (OIDC)](https://openid.net/connect/) identity providers, meaning you can integrate it with existing user management services like [Auth0](https://auth0.com/), [Gitlab](https://docs.gitlab.com/ee/integration/openid_connect_provider.html), etc, or run your own and hook GtS up to that (we recommend [Dex](https://dexidp.io/)).
+GoToSocial supports [OpenID Connect (OIDC)](https://openid.net/connect/) identity providers, meaning you can integrate it with existing user management services like [Auth0](https://auth0.com/), [Gitlab](https://docs.gitlab.com/ee/integration/openid_connect_provider.html), etc., or run your own and hook GtS up to that (we recommend [Dex](https://dexidp.io/)).

 ### Backend-first design

-Unlike other federated server projects, GoToSocial doesn't include an integrated client front-end (ie., a webapp).
+Unlike other federated server projects, GoToSocial doesn't include an integrated client front-end (i.e., a web app).

 Instead, like Matrix.org's [Synapse](https://github.com/matrix-org/synapse) project, it provides a relatively generic backend server implementation, some beautiful static pages for profiles and posts, and a [well-documented API](https://docs.gotosocial.org/en/latest/api/swagger/).